1-Month Training Stay

 Pricing model

-Current training and accommodation options are shown in the configurator, then confirmed based on your dates.
+Current training and accommodation options are shown in the stay planner, then confirmed based on your dates.

 Accommodation